Charles D’Ambrosio

 Online on Zoom

-Currently, all Master Classes and workshops are held online on Zoom or Google Meet.
+Currently, all master classes and most workshops are held online on Zoom.

 I registered but did not receive a link.
 What do I do?

 Details for your class, including any reading assignments and the Zoom link, will be sent one week prior to the start date—to the email account connected to your registration.
-Please confirm the email with which you register is accurate.
-Please contact .(JavaScript must be enabled to view this email address) with any questions.
+Please write .(JavaScript must be enabled to view this email address) if you would like to be contacted at a different email, or with any additional questions.

 Can I receive a recording of a past or upcoming workshop or class?